 Kirtan (Sanskrit: कीर्तन) is a form of meditation through music, where we chant Sanskrit mantras and accompany them with melodies, often through Bhajans, which are call-and-response chants with one person or perhaps two leading, and the rest of the group (chorus) listening and echoing with their response.
-Kirtan is a devotional practice, usually chanting the words of deities (or many names of the divine) and mantras to open our hearts and to melt into stillness between bhajans.
+Kirtan is a devotional practice, known as Bhakti yoga, usually chanting the words of deities (or many names of the divine) and mantras to open our hearts and to melt into stillness between bhajans.

 Jai Uttal, a leader of Kirtans worldwide for at least 30 thirty years says that, "these ancient chants, contain a transformative power and healing energy.
 By singing these prayers we join a stream of consciousness and devotion that has been flowing for centuries."